BrendonCon/entity-component-system/ISSUES.md

 - Generate namespace file
 - Need asset(s) DONE
 - Need texture cache
-- Need to merge entities and emitters into one idea somehow
+- Need to merge entities and emitters into one idea somehow DONE
+- Some systems have update called even if no update functionality has been implemented
-- Might need
+- Do we need managers?
+SystemManager, EntityManager, ComponentManager?